Analyzing Assessing and Revising

 4. Present each wampum belt and the story behind it.
 The group should present its original design and the story to the class.

-Use the assessment rubric to assess your students work.
+Assessment Rubric to assess your students work.
 You may find this rubric under 'Resources in Reach'.

 Common Core State Standards Initiative seeks to bring diverse state curricula into alignment through a set of common learning goals and assessments.
 In 2010, Standards were released for English language arts and mathematics.
 Common standards have not yet been released for science, social studies, and other subject areas, including the arts.
 In addition, some states have yet to, or have chosen not to, adopt the Common Core standards.